SuperDARN/rst/README.md

 	Copy the idl_export.h file into ~/VTRST3.5/include/superdarn

-Again...this may not be everything, but we'll start here.
+Again...this may not be everything, but we'll start here now.